 This register sets the Hysteresis that is placed in between the Screen Rotation states.
-The KX126 ships from the factory with HYST_SET set to $\pm 15^{\circ}$ of hysteresis.
-A different default hysteresis can be requested from the factory.
-Note that to properly change the value of this register, the PC1 bit in CNTL1 must first be set to "0".
+The KX127 ships from the factory with HYST_SET set to ±15° of hysteresis.
+Note that when writing a new value to this register the current values of RES0 and RES1 must be preserved.
+These values are set at the factory and must not change.
+Note that to properly change the value of this register, the PC1 bit in CNTL1 register must first be set to "0".